 So let’s take a look at some effect spinal decompression machines for back pain relief.

 DRX9000- The DRX9000 is a state of the art computer controlled spinal decompression machine for back pain relief.
 These machines are typically found in Chiropractor’s and physician offices.
 The high tech table gently cycles through a series of pulling and relaxing.
 While effective, these treatments can become costly over time.
-You can get the same amount of relief with at home devices such as inversion tables and the Nubax Trio.
+You can get the same amount of relief with at home devices such as inversion tables.